 About This Research

 This short report is based on just a portion of a 45-question online survey to capture what CMOs do in the awareness stage (Stage 1) in creating communications for prospects and customers.
-In forthcoming reports, we will publish our findings on how the same marketing organizations are using digital technologies to personalize communications in the other three stages (Stage 2 is conversion to customers; Stage 3 is customer support; and Stage 4 is customer retention).
+In additional reports, we publish our findings on how the same marketing organizations are using digital technologies to personalize communications in the other three stages.

-Our first release gave an overview of the initial research findings and the final master report will be released in Fall of 2019 with a comprehensive analysis into the CMO Study results.
+Our first release gave an overview of the initial research findings and the final master report provides a comprehensive analysis into the CMO Study results.